 Possible incarceration time

-A first offense is considered a misdemeanor and can result in community service or short incarceration time.
+A first offense DUI is typically considered a misdemeanor and can result in community service or short incarceration time.
 Many times, first-time offenders are given a break, but if you are a repeat offender, it could result in up to five years or more of jail time ordered separately or in conjunction with community service.

 A DUI can impact your existing job, which is why it’s important to advise your supervisor of the issue and what you are doing to rectify it.
 For some jobs, however, a DUI could be career-ending.
-A DUI on your criminal record could impact you from finding employment, especially in driving-related jobs such as truck drivers, bus drivers and delivery drivers.
+A DUI on your criminal record could prevent you from easily finding employment, especially in driving-related jobs such as truck drivers, bus drivers and delivery drivers.
 Government and military jobs can also be difficult to obtain with a DUI.

 A DUI typically does not impact interstate travel, but if you are leaving the country, you may have some trouble when you have a DUI conviction.
 Some countries have restrictions in place that prevent those with a criminal record — or any record, for that matter — from entering the country.
 If you plan on leaving the U.S., it’s critical that you also check COVID travel restrictions that could also impact your itinerary.
 Although many restrictions have been lifted, some remain in place.

 After a DUI, it’s not uncommon for courts to require drivers with a DUI conviction to complete driver education courses.
 In addition to improving their skill, the courses also aim to educate drivers on the impacts of their choices, particularly where driving impaired is concerned.